patrickarmengol/mysite/content/about.md

 ## Who Am I?

-Patrick!

 ### Interests

 These are the things that keep me going (or at least keep me from watching anime and browsing reddit).
-I try to encorporate as many of them into my [monthly goals](/goals), but I always leave some out.
+I try to incorporate as many of them into my [monthly goals](/goals), but I always leave some out.
 I'll try to post about my ventures as I progress through them.

 - AI / ML
 - Agriculture